w00zla/avorion-fleetcontrol/README.md

 - improvements for multiplayer:
     * improved state-handling for out-of-sector ships
     * recognize if ships are controlled by other players
+- add sounds for actions like "give order" (with config)
+- notifications for orders and other events (with config)
 - more ship state infos in UI and HUD, like hull, shield, velocity etc.
-- notifications for orders and other events (with config)
 - better HUD alignments based on actual HUD size
 - warning on improper player jump-distances when escorted by ships *(required API requested from koonschi, waiting...)*
 - info on current target for states like "Escort" *(required API requested from koonschi, waiting...)*